gehrisandro/pest-docs/mutation-testing.md

 ##### `mutators()` (CLI: `--mutators`)

 Choose the mutators you want to use.
 Choose from various sets or provide individual mutators.
 If not set, `Mutators::SET_DEFAULT` is used.

+A list of all available mutators can be found in the [Mutator Reference](/docs/mutator-reference).

 ```php
 use XYZ;